← Back to Journey GPS Tracker Articles

 4. Use Apple Watch to Record Tracks

 Open the “Journey GPS Tracker” app on Apple Watch.
-If health data read/write permission prompts appear, choose Allow All.
-Then tap “Cycling”, “Mountaineering”, “Running”, or “Walking” as needed.
-Open the “Journey GPS Tracker” app on your phone and confirm that the current track page shows a track named after the current location.
+If prompts appear for permission to read and write health information, choose Allow All.
+Then tap “Cycling”, “Hiking”, “Running”, or “Walking” as appropriate.
+Open the “Journey GPS Tracker” app on your phone and confirm that the current track page shows a track named after your current place.
 If a location permission prompt appears, choose “While Using the App”.
-After that, you can view the track recorded by Apple Watch on your phone.
-During this time, the Apple Watch can continue recording data even after the phone app is closed, and it will automatically sync the next time the phone app is opened.
+You can then view the track recorded by Apple Watch on your phone.
+During this time, Apple Watch can continue recording data even after the phone app is closed, and it will automatically sync with the phone app the next time it is opened.

 You can change the track name using the same method as in Section 2.

-The information shown on the watch app is:
+The information displayed on the watch app is:

 🔥Calories burned during the track